fyohannes/Data_Elections/FinalPredictions.md

 ![Final Table 4](finaltable4.png)

-The table above displays each state's predicted vote share for Biden and the respective predicitive confidence intervals.
-The predicitive confidence intervals seems to have a larger upper bound rather than lower, which perhaps can tell us that there's a higher probability that the true popular share values are in Biden's favor rather than Trumps.
+The table above displays each state's predicted vote share for Biden and the respective predictive confidence intervals.
+The predictive confidence intervals seem to have a larger upper bound rather than lower, which perhaps can tell us that there's a higher probability that the true popular share values are in Biden's favor rather than Trump.

 **<font size="3"> Some Limitations of the Model </font>**